 The Point Spread

 The first thing you need to know when betting on an NFL game is how point spreads are actually put together and displayed for the public.
 Knowing this is an essential part of being successful in the business.

-A person who sets the line or point spread, known as an oddsmaker, always sets an opening line, which is a number that he or she thinks is the most fair value that will get equal action from bettors on both sides.
-These are trained professionals that study every aspect of the game or event, and are usually successful at setting a number that gets money from each side.
+A person who sets the line or point spread, known as an oddsmaker, always sets an opening line, which is a number that he or she thinks is the fairest value that will get equal action from bettors on both sides.
+These are trained professionals that study every aspect of the game or event and are usually successful at setting a number that gets money from each side.
 They look at all types of different statistics, trends, and other factors to help them come up with a line.
 They also take into account whether a team is a “public team”, a team which people flock to bet on a regular basis, such as the New England Patriots.
-The Patriots will get a lot of action so oddsmakers will nudge the line up a couple points in their favor knowing they will get money on their side no matter what they set the spread at.
+The Patriots will get a lot of action, so oddsmakers will nudge the line up a couple of points in their favor knowing they will get money on their side no matter what they set the spread at.
 Oddsmakers also know that people love favorites.
 According to fivethirtyeight.com, almost 65% of the betting public plays the favorite.